AshishJawrani/Pizza-Sales-Analysis/README.md

 <h3 align="left">Objective</h3>
-<p align="left">TThis project aims to analyze the sales of pizza in different categories and show the insights through an interactive dashboard.</p>
+<p align="left">This project aims to analyze the sales of pizza in different categories and show the insights through an interactive dashboard.</p>

 <h3 align="left">Tools:</h3>